-Having a good bench while performing chest exercises helps you to maintain proper form and positioning during the exercise.
+Having a decent weight bench while performing chest exercises helps you maintain proper form and positioning during the exercise.
 These factors become more important as you start using heavier weights, as the risk factor increases.
-Having a weight bench can also help you target the chest specifically and enables greater range of motion in exercises than the floor would.
+Having a weight bench can also help you target the chest specifically and enables a greater range of motion in exercises than the floor would.

 The Argument for Swiss Balls

-The argument for Swiss balls is essentially the exact opposite to that for benches.
+The argument for Swiss balls is essentially the exact opposite of that for benches.
 Proponents of using Swiss balls in exercise argue that the instability provided by the ball is exactly what you need.
-They claim the instability of the ball is actually beneficial in increasing your core strength and stability.
-Due to the instability of a Swiss ball, your core muscles have to be firing almost constantly to keep balance.
-This in turn creates a stronger core, and increases the stability and balance of an exerciser.
+They claim the ball’s instability is beneficial in increasing your core strength and stability.
+Due to the instability of a Swiss ball, your core muscles must be firing almost constantly to keep balance.
+This, in turn, creates a stronger core, increasing an exerciser’s stability and balance.

 While you can perform a great many exercises with a Swiss ball, and many more than just chest exercises can be performed on weight benches, the argument for them all remains the same: a Swiss ball, due to its instability, forces the core to be in almost constant tension, thus strengthening it.
-For more information on Swiss balls, as well as some different exercise you can utilize them for, check out this WebMD article.
+For more information on Swiss balls and some different exercises you can utilize them for, check out this WebMD article.